Lillian Alling: Into history

 The Beaver reported that Alling sailed safely through Tanana to Nome, where she left the boat and began walking again.
 Bill and Ruth Albee, a married couple who followed Alling's route a few years later, said in their travelogue Alaska Challenge (1940) the mail carrier at Nome remembered Alling passing through the city.

-The accounts from 1943 and 1949 give her last reported position outside Teller, Alaska, near North America's westernmost point, in 1929, where she reportedly was seen by an Inuit.
+The accounts from 1943 and 1949 give her last reported position outside Teller, Alaska, near North America's westernmost point, in 1929, where she reportedly was seen by an Inuk person.
 "She pulled a contraption like a cart, containing her few possessions.
-On top of the pile, the [Inuit] added, rested a queer thing that looked like the body of a black-and-white dog."
-The Albees continued this to a sad ending, stating that her tracks ended at the edge of a swollen river and she was presumed drowned; this was echoed by the Inuit's account.
+On top of the pile, the Inuk person added, rested a queer thing that looked like the body of a black-and-white dog."
+The Albees continued this to a sad ending, stating that her tracks ended at the edge of a swollen river and she was presumed drowned; this was echoed by the Inuk person's account.
 At minimum, she had walked 5000 mi.

 An excerpt from Susan Smith-Josephy's book Lillian Alling: The Journey Home (2011) gives an alternative possibility for Lillian's fate:

 In spite of strained relations between the US and the Soviet Union in 1929, the Native people of both countries still traveled regularly across the strait each year from June through November—when the water was usually ice-free—in order to trade and buy supplies.
 This traffic was either ignored or undetected by authorities on either side of the strait.

 Travel between the two countries was common, and it would have been quite normal for someone to pay for a passage across the Strait.
 What happened to her once she reached Soviet Russia remained unknown until a cryptic report said she had been spotted after crossing the Bering Strait.

 In 1972, author Francis Dickie published an account of Alling's journey in True West Magazine.
 In 1975, Dickie republished the story with a new postscript in which he noted that after his True West article, a reader named Arthur Elmore wrote to him, recounting a "peculiar" story Elmore had heard from a Russian friend in 1965.
 In fall 1930, Elmore's friend was on the waterfront of Provideniya, 150 mi west of Nome.
 On the beach were several officials interrogating a group—three Inuit men from the Diomede Islands and one Caucasian woman, all standing near a boat.
 It is not certain if this woman was, in fact, Lillian Alling.